 The lighter your skin, the more likely you are to get skin cancer, as you will have less protective melanin.
 Skin cancer is most likely to affect people who:

 - Have many freckles or moles

 However, people with darker skin may also get skin cancer, although it usually will show up in lighter areas of the body, such as fingernails.
 Before age 49, white women are more likely to develop melanoma, but after 50, a higher proportion of men are likely to develop the disease.

 Skin cancer treatment options

-At Tru-Skin Dermatology, we offer a full array of skin cancer treatments, and we work closely with our patients to create an individualized, custom-tailored plan to treat your skin in the event you develop cancer.
+At Tru-Skin Dermatology, we are proud to offer an extensive array of skin cancer treatments, as well as free skin cancer screenings for patients without insurance throughout the year in different Central Texas locations.
 After an in-depth examination and interview, we will be able to provide you with the most advanced surgical and nonsurgical options, which are as minimally invasive and as pain free as possible.